philion/powerenv/man/powerenv.toml.1.md

-DIRENV.TOML 1 "2019" direnv "User Manuals"
+powerenv.TOML 1 "2019" powerenv "User Manuals"
 ==========================================

 NAME
 ----

-direnv.toml - the direnv configuration file
+powerenv.toml - the powerenv configuration file

 DESCRIPTION
 -----------

-A configuration file in [TOML](https://github.com/toml-lang/toml) format to specify a variety of configuration options for direnv.
-The file is read from `$XDG_CONFIG_HOME/direnv/direnv.toml` (typically ~/.config/direnv/direnv.toml).
+A configuration file in [TOML](https://github.com/toml-lang/toml) format to specify a variety of configuration options for powerenv.
+The file is read from `$XDG_CONFIG_HOME/powerenv/powerenv.toml` (typically ~/.config/powerenv/powerenv.toml).

-> For versions v2.21.0 and below use config.toml instead of direnv.toml
+> For versions v2.21.0 and below use config.toml instead of powerenv.toml

 FORMAT
 ------